 - You are seeking to take graduate-level coursework for your own personal interests, career advancement, or professional development.

 - You are currently in the process of applying for a graduate degree program at Montclair State University.
-If you are unable to complete your application at the start of the upcoming semester, you may qualify for pre-decision status.
-Please contact The Graduate School to learn more about this option.

 - You are currently a graduate student in good standing enrolled at another college/university and wish to take courses at Montclair State with the intention of transferring credits earned back to their home institution.